 Opportunities can present themselves, too.
 Partnering with relevant nonprofit organizations, highlighting high-performing employees, setting new industry standards, or the launch of a long-awaited product are all opportunities to highlight you and your company and show your audience more about you.
 These opportunities can also allow you to create a more in-depth narrative around your company online, devaluing negative narratives in the longterm.

-3. Create a Content Strategy
+3. Crafting a Content Strategy That Enhances Your Reputation

 Content is king in SEO (will I ever stop saying it?).
 If you want to establish yourself online and rank competitively, you will need to leverage some kind of content.
 This could come in the form of blogs, sponsored articles, videos, podcasts, etc. Content marketing gets three times more leads than paid search advertising, which can help you grow your audience and create a more established brand online.